iota-community/Community-Governance/README.md

 <!-- THE VOTING MECHANISM -->
 ## The Voting mechanism:

-IOTA holders will receive an updated version of the Firefly Wallet with an implemented option to vote.
-Votes are related to the balance of a user.
-100 Mi = 100 million votes per milestone passed during holding period
+IOTA holders will receive an updated version of the Firefly wallet with integrated voting functionality.
+You can only participate if you hold IOTA tokens in the Firefly wallet.

+The voting weight will be related to the number of IOTA tokens allocated by a user to the vote, and the time those votes are held on addresses.
+One IOTA token = one vote per passed milestone.
+To gain the maximum weight, voters must keep the tokens on an address for a defined period (equal to the number of milestones).
+Holding the tokens on the address for the full defined voting time is the only way to build 100% voting weight.

 ### **The Vote will be separated into different phases**

-- [ ] **Commencing:** timeframe where users are invited to cast a vote and are free to change the vote at any time without consequences.
-It should be long enough to give anyone the chance to vote without a rush and to get all information.
+- [ ] **Commencing:** This is the timeframe where you are invited to cast a vote and are free to change your vote at any time without consequence.
+During this timeframe, you need to state your opinion in order to have the total weight of your token balance in the vote.

-- [ ] **Holding:** timeframe in which votes need to be held on addresses to reach the total weight.
-Tokens can be moved, but moving them will lead to Votes not longer being counted until they are used again in a new vote.
-This will lead to a percentage of the entire voting weight building in relation to holding time.
-Only votes kept on the same address from the beginning till the end of the holding period reach the total voting weight.
+- [ ] **Holding:** This is the timeframe in which votes need to be held on addresses to reach the total weight.
+You can move your tokens during this period.
+However, this action will mean those moved votes/tokens will no longer be counted.
+The amount of voting weight your tokens gain is directly related to the amount of time you hold the tokens on the address during the holding period.
+Nodes register and count votes per address for every passed milestone.
+Only votes kept from the beginning until the end of the holding period can reach their total voting weight.

-- [ ] **Ending:** After the defined voting End-milestone the voting results will be produced by the hornet node plugins of those nodes that participated, and the vote outcome will be published.
-This software will be implemented in the Hornet nodes, and every node owner can activate this and validate the count with the own node.
+- [ ] **Ending:** Once the pre-defined End Vote milestone has been reached, the voting period ends.
+At this point, the results of the count will be produced by the participating nodes, and the vote’s outcome will be published.
+The software to count the votes will be implemented in the Hornet nodes: every node owner can activate this software and validate the count with their node.

-Users have a time frame 9commencing period) before the Counting of votes starts to declare their vote.
-During this timeframe, they can always change the vote without any consequences on the final outcome.

 ### This is the proposed Voting flow for a user: